orthanc-team/dicom-dicomweb-proxy/simple-setup/README.md

 # Starting the setup

-To start the setup, type: `docker-compose up --build`
+To start the setup, type: `docker-compose up -d --build`

 # demo